Individual card strategies

 In combat, allies can be paired with almost any champion.
 A deck's theme generally determines which allies are included, if any.
 Consider both the allies' special powers and their level bonus when choosing.
 Most skills center on one of these fields, while some are strong in both.
 Flying allies should feature in decks with a theme based around flyers, or at least allies with special powers like reaching realms, not in front of formations.

 Allies with special powers can easily win a battle round regardless of the level.
 These allies are called instant defeat allies.
 Although these cards are great choices for any deck, until an opponent plays a card that can affect them, their usefulness is limited solely to their level bonus.
 In Spellfire, allies are subject to special powers explicitly designed to target them.
 Many cards cause allies to be discarded during combat, and any deck containing allies should be cautious of these cards.

 There is also a category of allies known as "vengeful."
 These allies have special powers designed to harm an opponent's forces-or, the opponent himself.
 For these allies to activate their power, the attached champion has to lose a battle round.
 Yet, there is a con here: a strategy based on these allies has the drawback of costing a champion to deploy.
 Are the results worth it?
 It's up to you to decide.

 Other Card Types

-The choice to use psionic power cards, unarmed combat cards, blood ability cards, or thief skills is highly dependant upon the theme of a player's deck.
-Those with a hero theme should consider the unarmed combat cards, while blood ability cards can only be put in a deck with regent champions; and the same can be said for other card types.
-These cards can be useful in a deck of the proper construction, but in the end, are a matter of your personal choice.
+Using psionic power cards, unarmed combat cards, blood ability cards, or thief skills depends heavily on the deck's theme.
+Unarmed combat cards are recommended for those who prefer a hero theme, while blood ability cards can only be used with regent champions; the same goes for other card types.
+These cards can be helpful in any deck, but overall, the choices are always up to you.